lonestone/rolebase.io/README.md

 MAILJET_SMTP_PASSWORD = # MailJet private key

 # Env variables injected in nhost.toml
+BACKEND_URL = # URL of your nhost instance, with the path to call the functions WEBAPP_URL = # URL of your webapp
 MAILJET_PUBIC_KEY = # MailJet public key.
 You can find it here: https://app.mailjet.com/account/api_keys
 MAILJET_PRIVATE_KEY = # MailJet private key
 SECURITY_INVITATION_TOKEN = # Secret token used to validate invitations.
 You can generate a token with Lastpass for example